anewb87/flashcards/README.md

 ## Abstract

-This is a program that simulates a set of flash cards through the command line.
+This is a program that simulates a set of flashcards through the command line.
 A user will be able to read the questions, take guesses, and see a final score at the end of the round.

 ## How to Play

-In the terminal, run:
+Install and set up the flashcards (see below).
+Then, in the terminal, run:

 ```bash
 node index.js